vantage-sh/docs.vantage.sh/docs/tagging.md

     <img alt="Untagged cost filters" width="100%" src="/img/virtual-tag-category-tags.png" />
 </div>

 Many services and resource categories, however, cannot be tagged in AWS.
-You can use Virtual Tags to create tags in Vantage for these untaggable resources.
-In the table below, the _Vantage Resource Filters_ column represents the filters you can set as the **Output Cost Filters** in the Virtual Tag configuration.
+You can use virtual tags to create tags in Vantage for these untaggable resources.
+In the table below, the _Vantage Resource Filters_ column represents the filters you can set as the **Output Cost Filters** in the virtual tag configuration.

 For example, if you want to tag S3 Data Transfer for specific resources, you could use the following filter criteria.